facelessuser/sublime-markdown-popups/docs/src/markdown/styling.md

 /// note
 MdPopups 5.0 reworked admonitions to align with the defaults names of GitHub callouts, but legacy names are available as well.
-These names previously required adomitions classes to be prefixed with `panel-`, but this is no longer required.
+These names previously required admonitions classes to be prefixed with `panel-`, but this is no longer required.
 Now just using `info` instead of `panel-info` is enough.

 Variable                              | Description